AliRampur/Phase-4-Project/README.md

 After further consideration of these 3 combinations, I applied a grid search and the best model seems to be cv_rf_model:

-    - Y - Validation Set Accuracy Score: .64
+    - Y - Cross Validation Accuracy Score: .938
-    - Y - Test Set Accuracy Score: .60
+    - Y - Test Set Accuracy Score: .945

 # 7. Recommendations / Next Steps